-Module title Abbreviation
+Module title Abbreviation Selected Topics in Corporate Finance 12-M-CF4-182-m01

-Selected Topics in Corporate Finance 12-M-CF4-182-m01
+Module coordinator Module offered by

-·
+holder of the Chair of Business Management and Corporate Faculty of Management and Economics

-Module coordinatorModule offered byholder of the Chair of Business Management and Corporate FinanceFaculty of Management and Economics
+Finance

-ECTS CTS Method of grading Only after succ. compl. of module(s)
+ECTS Method of grading od of grading Only after succ. compl. of module(s)

-5 numerical grade
+5 5 numerical grade

 Duratio n Module level Other prerequisites

 1 seme ster graduate

-- · courses taken at other German or non-German universities - · additional courses offered on a short-term basis - courses offered by new chairs that are not yet included in the regular curriculum.
+- courses taken at other German or non-German universities - · additional courses offered on a short-term basis - courses offered by new chairs that are not yet included in the regular curriculum.